-In the BREAKAWAY game, the premise is that the player has decided to try out for a soccer team in town.
-He or she is presented with various challenges in a series of episodes.
-Other characters include Tal, Zak, Hanna, and Reina.
+In BREAKAWAY, the premise is that the player has decided to try out for a soccer team in town.
+The player is presented with various challenges in the sequence of 13 game episodes, each with a cliffhanger ending meant to build player suspense and reflection.
+Other main characters include Tal, Zak, Hanna, and Reina.
 Tal is the team captain who is very competitive and controlling, can be a snob to others, and is willing to do anything to win.
 Zak is a veteran team member who is good at the sport but also has a warm heart to look out for everyone.
-Hanna is the player's younger sister who is an enthusiastic fan of the player and the team but also a target of bullying.
+Hanna is the player's younger sister who is an enthusiastic fan of the player and the team.
+She is also a target of bullying but learns to defend herself.
 Reina is a newcomer in town who is a talented soccer player and stands up for herself when she gets discriminated by her male teammates because she is a girl.
-Here, Tal represents a negative role model of physical abusive men and their cycle of abusive behaviors.
-Zak represents a positive role model of bystander intervention in bullying situations.
-Reina represents a positive role model of VAWG target standing up for themselves., Both Hanna and Reina are victims turned champions of VAWG.
-Important messages are incorporated in the character dialogues to achieve specific objectives for each of the 13 game episodes.
-The player will face a range of conflict situations and is asked to make choices, which in turn will affect other characters in the game and the overall trajectory of the game play experience and final outcome.
-Based on the above literature review, it is reasonable to expect the players of BREAKAWAY in El Salvador to demonstrate increased awareness of VAWG, learned strategies for handling situations specifically portrayed in the game episodes, positive attitudes and gender-based norms, and pro-social intentions and behaviors.
+Here, Tal represents a negative role model of abusive men and their cycle of abusive behaviors.
+Zak represents a positive role model of bystanders who intervene in bullying situations.
+Both Hanna and Reina are positive role models and victims turned champions of VAWG.